 The interesting building

 As we walked along the narrow streets, we could see many shops, bars and restaurants tucked away into side streets.
 There is plenty of shopping here.
 We stopped at a very interesting building which was used in the Middle Ages to wash clothes.
 The water would run down from the mountain so the local people would go there to do their washing.
-Even today it still gets filled with water.
+Even today the water flows down into it.

 Just around the corner from this place, we found a neat row of restaurants overlooking the rocks and sea.
-You have to enter from the street and then go along a long corridor where you can eat indoors or if you want to eat outdoors, which is definitely recommended, there is outdoor dining on stilts.
+You have to enter from the street and then go along a long corridor where you can eat indoors or if you want to eat outdoors, there is outdoor dining on stilts.

 You can also visit the Mandralisca musuem and admire the famous rock, Cefalù’s backdrop where you can also visit the ruins of the Temple of Diana, a megalithic monument.
-There are many nice walks up in the mountains above the town where you can see the beautiful sanctuary of Gibilmanna 800 metres above sea level.
+There are many nice walks up in the mountains above the town where you can see the beautiful sanctuary of Gibilmanna 800 metres above sea level or go mountain biking.

 There is so much to see and do in this town.
 If you stay longer, you can also visit the other towns along the coast such as Gioiosa Marea or Capo d’Orlando and even Palermo, approximately 70 Kilometres from Cefalù.